 There's going to be two people, and then it will be all of those "little things" that clinch it for you...
 "Oh, he or she had a really great resume...Her voice was really strong, or his voice was really strong."
 Right?
 Because you warmed up your voice before the job interview.
 If you saw my other video, I talk about preparing for the interview.
 The HR manager might say, "They had a thank you note."

 All of these little things add up to something very big.
-And in this ultra, ultra competitive job market, you cannot leave any stone unturned.
+And in this ultra, ultra-competitive job market, you cannot leave any stone unturned.
 Going the extra mile and having a very good attitude -- optimistic, positive, "can-do" attitude...
-It goes a long way...
+It goes a long way with employers...
 I'm telling you.

 One of the biggest surprises of my life when I became a recruiter...
 I always have, you know, I'll submit candidates "in rounds," and in the back of my mind, I'll always have... well, this person's going to get it.
 I've been surprised a lot of times, I got to tell you, because these... these people who are really ambitious, not necessarily young, but people

-who are really ambitious, they "dot" very single " I " they cross every single " T " -- They really "go the extra mile," and they make a very, very powerful impression to the people who interviewed them, and it is impossible for them to be forgotten about.
+who are really ambitious, they "dot" every single " I " they cross every single " T " -- They really "go the extra mile," and they make a very, very powerful impression to the people who interviewed them, and it is impossible for them to be forgotten.